Leafwing-Studios/fop-rules/docs/character-options/powers/elementalist.md

 </div>

 Vanishing into thin air, you appear a short distance away, surrounded by an earthen barrier.
-Teleport up to 15 feet into an empty tile of your choice and gain 3 + ½ Presence absorption.
+Teleport up to 3 tiles into an empty tile of your choice and gain 3 + ½ Presence absorption.

-If you have at least 4 stacks of earth exposure, you can only teleport up to 5 feet, but gain 6 + Presence absorption instead.
+If you have at least 4 stacks of earth exposure, you can only teleport up to 1 tile, but gain 6 + Presence absorption instead.

 ### Stone Tendrils